 3.0 EcoDiesel Reliability

 Despite having a 12,560lb towing capacity, these trucks do not do well towing.
 The added heat and stress from towing makes oil cooler and EGR cooler failure very prominent.
-We wouldn’t recommend towing anything beyond 7,000lbs with this truck, at least on a frequent basis.
+We wouldn’t recommend towing anything beyond 7,000lbs with this truck, at least not on a frequent basis.
 Fortunately the majority of the major problems with these engines have been covered by warranty or recalls.

 Overall, 2016 and onwards EcoDiesel’s are quite reliable and strong.
 With proper maintenance there is no doubt that these engines can last 300,000 miles and onwards.
-Just be cautious of towing heavy loads as this seems to be the most frequent cause of common problems with these engines.
+Just be cautious of towing heavy loads as this seems to be the most frequent cause of common problems with Ram EcoDiesel engines.
 Despite being a diesel they were built for fuel efficiency and longevity rather than being serious haulers.